Updated: April 4, 2023

-With a stunning coastline stretching 1794km and an array of picturesque rivers – the Tejo, the Douro, and the Mondego, to name but a few – there are spades of beautiful waterfront homes in Portugal.
-Whether you are looking for some peace and quiet, or would like to relocate to a historic city, with vibrant colors and sounds, Portugal will surely step up to the mark.
+With a stunning coastline stretching 1794 km and an array of picturesque rivers – the Tejo, the Douro, and the Mondego, to name but a few – there are spades of beautiful waterfront homes in Portugal.
+Whether you are looking for some peace and quiet with magnificent sea views or would like to relocate to a historic city with vibrant colors and sounds, Portugal will surely step up to the mark.

-Lisbon is a delightful capital, with the sparkling river Tejo and the impressive Ponte 25 de Abril bridge providing you with excellent views.
-Picture waking up to the soft sounds of the city awakening, a mix of bustle and calm, in a city that has not given up its unique cultural, or historic, stamp.
+Lisbon is a delightful capital, with the sparkling River Tagus and the impressive Ponte 25 de Abril bridge providing you with excellent views.
+Picture waking up in a riverside property to the soft sounds of the city coming alive, a mix of bustle and calm.

-Indeed, Lisbon has managed to embrace modernity without giving up its traditional roots.
-Take Websummit, the world’s largest tech festival that takes place every year, or the abundance of startups that are now proudly calling Lisbon home, the city is embracing modernity.
-However, take a moment to glance in any direction and you will still see a city of tradition.
-From taking precious time from the daily rush to sit and enjoy a coffee in peace, to the bright yellow trams gliding past, the culture of the Portuguese is as alive as it has ever been.
+Indeed, Lisbon has managed to embrace modernity without giving up its traditional roots or its unique cultural and historic stamp.
+Take Web Summit, the world’s largest tech festival that takes place every year, or the abundance of startups that are now proudly calling Lisbon home – the city is continually embracing modernity.
+However, take a moment to glance in any direction, and you will still see a city of tradition.
+From taking precious time from the daily rush to sit and enjoy a coffee in peace to the bright yellow trams gliding past, the culture of the Portuguese is as alive as it has ever been.

-Lisbon Portugal real estate continues to be popular with expats.
-Indeed, owning a water property in Lisbon is to be in the thriving hub of the country, open to all the influences from the past, yet keeping up with modern times.
+Lisbon, Portugal, real estate continues to be popular with expats.
+Indeed, owning a waterfront property in Lisbon is to be in the thriving hub of the country, open to all the influences from the past, yet keeping up with modern times.
 Lisbon is the perfect option for you if you are looking for a balance between relaxation and the bustle of a city where something is always going on.

-For more information on Cascais and on potential areas to find perfect waterfront homes in Portugal in this area, you can see our article on Cascais real estate here.
+For more information on Cascais and on potential areas to find perfect waterfront homes in Portugal in this area, check out our article: Cascais Property Real Estate.

-Looking for a luxury apartment or chic villa with waterfront views, consider Albufeira or Portimão, as both are cosmopolitan cities where you will have everything that you will need.
-For the best casinos, luxury restaurants, and a place to dock your yacht, try Vilamoura, close by.
+When looking for a luxury apartment or chic villa with waterfront views, consider Albufeira or Portimão, as both are cosmopolitan cities where you will have access to everything that you may need.
+For the best casinos, luxury restaurants, and a place to dock your yacht, try nearby Vilamoura.

-Or if you would like to be in a class of your own, why not look for properties in the “Golden Triangle” of Quinta do Lago, Vale do Lobo, and Almanac.
-If you are looking for true luxury, where you are able to eat in Michelin star restaurants, admire the glorious views of the ocean and enjoy your own private pool, then this is certainly the place for you.
+If you would like to be in a class of your own, why not look for properties in the “Golden Triangle” of Quinta do Lago, Vale do Lobo, and Almanac?
+If you are looking for true luxury, where you are able to eat in Michelin-star restaurants, admire the glorious views of the ocean, and enjoy your own private pool, then this is certainly the place for you.

-For those looking to be closer to nature, or are water sports fanatics, opt for Sagres or Lagos for a property with a rooftop sea view.
-This part of the south has stunning rock formations, unique to this part of Portugal.
+For those who are looking to be closer to nature or are water sports fanatics, opt for Sagres or Lagos for a property with a rooftop sea view.
+This area in the south has stunning rock formations unique to this part of Portugal.

 With the Douro River spread out before you and the bright lights of wine houses on the opposite side of the river providing a comforting evening glimmer, Porto is a city that never ceases to surprise.
 Whether you are in the city center, amongst the colorful houses, or admiring the spectacular views of the Atlantic at Foz do Douro, Porto is an increasingly popular city amongst expats.
 Indeed, the second-largest city in Portugal is even giving Lisbon a run for its money.

-In the city itself, you will be able to find properties that have incredible views of the Douro river.
+In the city itself, you will be able to find properties that have incredible views of the Douro River.
 Porto is a vibrant mix of locals and tourists, students, and entrepreneurs.
-As it’s quieter than Lisbon, the way of life here has a more relaxed feel to it.
+The city is quieter than Lisbon, and the way of life here has a more relaxed feel to it.

-The large houses facing the sea are spectacular and you will have ample space to relax.
+The large houses facing the sea are spectacular, and you will have ample space to relax.
 What’s more, the beaches have the blue eco-label flag.
-This is a sign of high-quality unpolluted seawater so your children should be able to splash around with little worries.
+This is a sign of high-quality unpolluted seawater, so your children should be able to splash around with little worry.
 Porto also has some of the best international schools in the country.

-In the southwest, you will come across the luxury resort of Comporta in Portugal.
+In the southwest of Portugal, you will come across the luxury resort of Comporta.
 It could be said that Comporta is one of the most up-and-coming areas in Portugal.
 However, this area is already very well established.
 It is simply that more buyers are looking outside the hotspot areas to fully appreciate the luxurious ambiance of Comporta.

-Comporta is an easy-going resort.
-Indeed, it has been coined the “Hamptons of Europe” by some, and even the “Ibiza of Portugal” by others.
-Some acclaim for this sleek part of Portugal.
+Comporta is an easygoing resort.
+Indeed, it has been coined the “Hamptons of Europe” by some and even the “Ibiza of Portugal” by others.
+Some acclaim for this sleek part of Portugal!
 Indeed, famous designers have come to call Comporta home.
-It’s blend of local Alentejan architecture, contemporary eco-design, and Bohemian flair are unique.
+Its blend of local Alentejan architecture, contemporary eco-design, and Bohemian flair is unique.